How Eating Disorders Can Affect Your Reproductive Health

 Polycystic ovary syndrome and eating disorders

 Some women with bulimia or binge eating disorder may have a condition called polycystic ovary syndrome (PCOS).
-In fact, in one study, 75 percent of women with bulimia had polycystic ovaries, and 33 percent of people with PCOS reported bulimia-like eating patterns.
+In fact, in one study, 75 percent of people with bulimia had polycystic ovaries, and 33 percent of people with PCOS reported bulimia-like eating patterns.
 While this potential link is not completely understood, when PCOS is present, using medications like Metformin and dietary changes have been shown to help periods return.

 In the end, it’s important to remember that women with disordered eating should seek the care of a gynecologist to assist with issues with their periods and to discuss birth control options.
 While a gynecologist won’t be the only specialist who is helping you through your treatment, they can be a key part of your recovery and reproductive life plan.